Self-declaration vs Notified Body: when is an NB needed?

 → If no: module A, the fastest and cheapest route.

-Section titled “Question 4 (RED 3.3 specific): What level of cybersecurity assurance is needed?”RED article 3.3(d), (e), (f) became applicable on 1 August 2025.
-The assurance level depends on the nature of the product and its exposure.
+Section titled “Question 4 (RED 3.3 specific): Is an EN 18031 restriction triggered?”RED article 3.3(d), (e), (f) became applicable on 1 August 2025.
+EN 18031 defines no assurance levels; the module depends on whether the standards are fully applied and whether an OJEU-citation restriction is triggered.

 |---|---|---|

-Section titled “Cost-benefit of each module”The table below gives order-of-magnitude figures for cost and lead time on an electronic product of average complexity.
+Section titled “How much does a Notified Body cost?”The table below gives order-of-magnitude figures for cost and lead time on an electronic product of average complexity.
 Ranges vary widely with the NB, the scope and the complexity.

 | Module | Typical NB cost | Time added | When it is worth it |